rails/rails/guides/source/security.md

 ##### Defacement

-With web page defacement an attacker can do a lot of things, for example, present false information or lure the victim on the attackers website to steal the cookie, login credentials, or other sensitive data.
+With web page defacement an attacker can do a lot of things, for example, present false information or lure the victim on the attacker's website to steal the cookie, login credentials, or other sensitive data.
 The most popular way is to include code from external sources by iframes:

 ```html
 <iframe name="StatPage" src="http://58.xx.xxx.xxx" width=5 height=5 style="display:none"></iframe>